These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 Instructions

-- Mix gluten free all purpose flour, almond flour, baking powder, cacao powder, flax meal, and salt.
+- Mix gluten free all purpose flour, almond flour, baking powder, cacao powder, flax meal, and salt in a large bowl.

-- Add agave syrup, vanilla extract, almond extract, and vanilla almond milk.
+- Add maple syrup, vanilla extract, almond extract, and vanilla almond milk.
+Whisk.

-- Melt coconut oil on a cast iron skillet or griddle over medium heat.
-Ladle a few tablespoonfuls of batter onto skillet.
-Make 1 or two more, depending upon the size of your skillet.
+- Melt vegan butter in a frying pan over medium heat.
+Ladle a few tablespoonfuls of batter onto the skillet.
+Make 1 or two more, depending on the size of your skillet.
 Cook until bubbles appear and the undersides have browned.
 Flip and cook the other side.

-- Repeat with the remaining batter, adding more coconut oil as needed.
+- Repeat with the remaining batter, adding more vegan butter as needed.

 Nutrition